Major Spotlight: Nursing

 Any last thoughts?

 Nursing has been good to me!
 I have worked full-time and other times part-time or very little while staying home with small children.
-I have discovered over time that I enjoy working with people to solve problems creatively...to smooth the way no matter the area of nursing or life.
-Nursing has provided the many opportunities that have kept me interested, intellectually stimulated, provided a variety of roles, given leadership opportunities, and enabled me to have a mission/service that fits me.
+I have discovered over time that I enjoy working with people to solve problems creatively... to smooth the way no matter the area of nursing or life.
+Nursing has provided the many opportunities that have kept me interested and intellectually stimulated, provided a variety of roles, given leadership opportunities, and enabled me to have a mission/service that fits me.